 D-Fi is comprised of a patient’s own dermal fibroblasts, which are genetically modified with a self-inactivating (SIN) lentiviral vector (LV) containing the COL7A1 gene to express COL7.
 D-Fi is locally administered by intradermal injection into chronic wounds where the COL7 protein can support the formation of anchoring fibrils in the skin.

 Castle Creek Biosciences’ autologous fibroblast technology uses our patented manufacturing process.
 Small skin biopsies are taken from patients.
-Their cells are isolated and expanded in culture, transducing the fibroblast cells with an integrative SIN-LV to express a protein of interest, followed by continued expansion of the gene-modified cells in culture.1,2
+Those cells are stored and used to develop doses of cell-based gene therapies that are tailored to each patient.

-The cells are then locally administered to active wounds with the goal of expressing the target protein to restore skin integrity.
-As part of this process, a personalized cell bank of genetically modified autologous fibroblasts is created and cryogenically stored, serving as a repository for a patient’s long term therapeutic needs.
+The cells are then locally administered to active wounds, with the goal of restoring skin integrity.
+As part of this process, a personalized cell bank of genetically modified autologous fibroblasts is cryogenically stored from a single biopsy, serving as a repository for a patient’s long-term therapeutic needs.

 1 M. P. Marinkovich, MD, N. Ehsani-Chimeh, MD, N. Nguyen, S. Moncrief, PhD, V. K. Dailey, M. Chakiath, A. Elayadi, PhD, S. Krishnan, MS, and J. Maslowski, MS. Pre-Clinical Development of a Genetically-Modified Human Dermal Fibroblast (FCX-007) for the Treatment of Recessive Dystrophic Epidermolysis Bullosa.
 Presented at the American Society of Human Genetics Annual Meeting, Baltimore, Maryland, October 8, 2015.